-In June of 2015, in collaboration with HOC, MAWIB received a Department of Labor grant to establish a job center within the HOC and reentry job program for inmates in and those recently released from custody.
+Empowerment Center: With the collaboration between the HOC and Employ Milwaukee we received a Department of Labor grant to establish a job center within the HOC and reentry job program for residents in and those recently released from custody.

-Fatherhood Initiative: The focus is on becoming a better parent.
-Serving male inmates in a six-week program focusing on cognitive thinking, parental roles with extended resources upon release.
-This group meets with male inmates Monday, Wednesday and Thursday (5:30 p.m. - 8 p.m. hours).
+Fatherhood Initiative: Taught by instructors from the Fatherhood initiative with the focus on becoming a better parent.
+Serving male residents in a six-week program focusing on cognitive thinking, parental roles with extended resources upon release.
+This group meets with male residents Monday, Wednesday and Thursday.

-33 Series: A 12-week men’s bible study course.
-This class explores the basic foundations of authentic manhood and God's clear design for men.
-Each man learned the four faces of manhood and how to anticipate and transition through the specific seasons of life.
-HOC was the first correctional facility in the state to host a livestream broadcast of the No Regrets Men's Ministry through Elmbrook church.
+33 Series: A 12-week Men's bible study course.
+This class explores the basic foundations of authentic manhood and God's clear design for men, Each man learned the four faces of manhood and how to anticipate the transition through the specific seasons of life.
+HOC was the first correctional facility in the state to host a livestream broadcast of the No Regrets Men's Ministry through Elm brook church.

-Forklift Training: Commanding Officer Mark Ratzmann conducts a two-day class training inmates how to operate a forklift with safety.
-Inmates receive a three-year certification, which they can take to any job site.
+Forklift Training: Officer Gensler conducts a 2-day class that trains residents how to operate a forklift safely.
+Residents receive a 3 year certification which they can take to any job site.